comperiosearch/vagrant-elk-box/README.md

-This vagrant box installs elasticsearch 1.6, logstash 1.5 and kibana 4.
+This vagrant box installs elasticsearch 1.6, logstash 1.5.2 and kibana 4.1.1

-## Prequisites
+## Prerequisites

 [VirtualBox](https://www.virtualbox.org/) and [Vagrant](http://www.vagrantup.com/) (minimum version 1.6)
 Other providers, like VMWare may work, not tested!